digitalisdiana/Data-Science-Bootcamp/README.md

 #### Work in progress:
 ######  "Missing" and "Incomplete" exercises will be resolved.
 ######  Most "Complete" exercises are likely to be revisited.
 #### Feel free to branch out and provide alternate solutions!
-We're all here to learn :)
+Let's learn together :)

 ## DSI_Week_1_Python Programming Basics
 ### Day1 Missing : Exercise 15